 - Additional studies and prospective trials are urgently needed to investigate if use of ACEIs/ARBs can reduce the incidence or mortality associated with COVID-19–associated ALI or acute respiratory distress syndrome, both in patients with and without additional clinical indications for ACEIs/ARBs.

-Keywords: Angiotensin II, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, COVID-19, Coronavirus, Coronavirus Infections, Diabetes Mellitus, Heart Failure, Hypertension, Losartan, Peptidyl-Dipeptidase A, Renin-Angiotensin System, Respiratory Distress Syndrome, Adult, SARS Virus, Secondary Prevention, Vascular Diseases, Vasoconstriction
+Keywords: Angiotensin II, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, COVID-19, Coronavirus, Coronavirus Infections, Diabetes Mellitus, Heart Failure, Hypertension, Losartan, Peptidyl-Dipeptidase A, Renin-Angiotensin System, Respiratory Distress Syndrome, SARS Virus, Secondary Prevention, Vascular Diseases, Vasoconstriction

 < Back to Listings